 In this Roadmap tool we challenge you to visualize your identity as teacher, lecturer, coach or researcher, involved or interested in talent development.
 Dig into your brain and find out what or who influenced you and made you who you are.
-The assignment takes about 40 minutes of thinking, drawing and writing
+The assignment takes about 40 minutes and consists of thinking, drawing and writing.

 What is the Roadmap Tool?

 Finding out ‘who one is’, is not an easy task.
 Identity, professional or personal, is not formed in a straight line, but formed in a non-linear way.
 Therefore we offer you a helping hand, a guideline to start and, if needed, some extra questions to trigger your thinking.

 It may help you as an individual to learn more about what is important for you and how this helps you to make decisions.
 It may help you as a group of colleagues to learn from one another and keep on learning while developing your respective programs.